smkent/monoscad/gridfinity/rugged-box/README.md

 *tl;dr:*

+* Box parts with different **Gridfinity Stackable** settings are not compatible.
+  Print all your box parts with this value enabled or disabled, not a mix of both.
 * Set **Top Height** to 2
 * Set **Bottom Height** to 4, 7, or 10 for a 6, 9, or 12 Gridfinity unit tall
   box, respectively